-- 1 Disconnect the battery negative lead. - 2 Depressurise the fuel system as described in Section 6 - 3 Disconnect the fuel return hose from the regulator.
-Be prepared for fuel spillage and take adequate fire precautions illustration))
+- 1 Disconnect the battery negative lead. - 2 Depressurise the fuel system as described in Section 6. - 3 Disconnect the fuel return hose from the regulator.
+Be prepared for fuel spillage and adequate precautions take fire (see illustration))

 8.3 Fuel pressure regulator assembly -1.6 EFI engine